Gay Bars Paris

 Now the only Parisian naked cruising bar that is natural every single day of the week!
 Open from 9 pm to 3 am.
 8 rue Greneta 75002 Paris impact-bar.com Metro: Reaumur-Sebastopol

 A a sex pub lost in between the chic designer boutiques on rue Charlot where you must ring the bell to enter.
 Guy, the boss, often greets you dressed as a sexy cowboy.
 This is for the serious ones, so drama queens and sensitive souls, this is not for you.
 Basically everything is possible here.
 Dress code is casual or nothing, but at least keep your shoes on!
 They even have a maze and other serious equipment.
-Open from 5 pm to 5 am.
+Open from 5 pm to 5 am on week ends.

 34 rue Charlot 75003 Paris